 This is another problem, it can be detected if you see a message like “Allowed memory size of 67108864 bytes exhausted” it’s a limitation made by your hosting provider.
 In general, you can easily solve that issue, by adding the below code in your wp-config.phpfile.

-If you are hosting with low-quality hosting, then it’s the time to move your website to a premium and fully managed server like WP Engine.
-Or, if you can only pay for a shared server, then, Inmotion Hosting will be your best choice, they offer a managed hosting for WordPress for just 12 bucks to the first year.
+If you are hosting with low quality hosting, then it’s the time to move your website to a premium and fully managed sever like WP Engine.
+Or, if you can only pay for a shared server, then, Inmotion Hosting will be your best choice, they offers a managed hosting for WordPress for just 12 bucks to first year.

 On the other side, if you want the most powerful hosting on earth, ten, you have to use Liquid Web that offer VPS and dedicated servers with 504 Gigabytes of RAM.
 Yes, that’s true, it’s a storm machine.